EduardoL13/inventor-ilogic-tools/ExportFlatPatternsToDxf/README.md

 ## 🛠️ Setup & Usage
 1. **Add the macro to Inventor VBA:**
    - Open Inventor.
-   - Press `Alt + F11` to open the VBA editor.
+   - Press `Alt + F11` to open the VBA editor or go and click VBA Editor in the Tools tab above.
-   - Insert a new module into the project.
+   - Insert a new module into a project (ApplicationProject is a good option because it is available for every document) .
-   - Copy-paste the contents of `BrowseFileLocation.bas` into that module.
+   - Copy-paste the contents of `BrowseFileLocation.bas` into the inserted module.
    - Save and close the VBA editor.

 2. **Add the iLogic rule:**